jordi-z80/UncleJupiter/README.md

 * **I want to watch a StarTalk video podcast.**
 * **Play a song from Genesis that talks about houses.**

 Note: Saying "play a song" doesn't actually play a song right now.
 It maps the order into a YouTube search.
 I haven't found a way to directly play a song on YouTube.
-So, if you have a solution, you can easily modify the Commands/builtIn/watch.json file to play it directly.
+So, if you have an alternative url, you can easily modify the Commands/builtIn/watch.json file to play it directly (or just replace it with Spotify or similar).

 * **When was the Sinclair Spectrum released?**

 Note: Questions are converted into searches (change prompt.txt to modify this behavior).

 Some commands (search, listen, watch) use "specify if possible" in their embedding.
 This implies that if the LLM is intelligent enough (GPT-3.5 seems to do it very rarely, but based on my tests, I suspect GPT-4 is much better at this), it might work as expected.